 The most striking aspect of this cheese is its size.
 The 20kg wheel dwarfs the standard 2kg wheels and creates a blueprint for longer maturation.
 The cheese holds more weight, resulting in less moisture loss and, ultimately, a creamier texture with powerful flavours, something sought after here in the UK.
 The flavour is lovely and fruity, similar to ripe apricots, developing into something much more savoury and lasting.
 Riserva del Fondatore is ideal with Hazelnut Oaten Biscuits, Olive Oil Crackers and Fig Fruit for Cheese.

-We are not surprised that it picked up “Best Pecorino” at the World Cheese Awards 2015 from hundreds of entrants.
+We were not surprised that from hundreds of entries, Riserva del Fondatore picked up 'Best Pecorino' at the World Cheese Awards 2015.

 There are no products matching the selection.